“Janowski achieves incandescence with his Berlin Radio orchestra”

 “From the very beginning, it was obvious that we were witnessing something very significant..., Janowski’s performance of Wagner’s Fliegender Holländer could well set the standard against which contemporary performances of Wagner are measured.”

-Marek Janowski has been Artistic Director of the Rundfunk-Sinfonieorchester Berlin since 2002 and, during his tenure, has built the orchestra into a world class ensemble.
+Marek Janowski has been Artistic Director of the Rundfunk-Sinfonieorchester Berlin since 2002 and during his tenure, has built the orchestra into a world class ensemble.
 His Wagner opera cycle with the RSB in Berlin’s Philharmonie captivated Berlin audiences, setting a new standard of performance in concertante opera.
-The cycle was brought to a close with performances of the Ring Cycle in November 2012 and March 2013.
+The cycle culminated in performances of the Ring Cycle in November 2012 and March 2013.
 The complete cycle of the Wagner operas was recorded live on Pentatone.
+A highlight of the RSB’s 2014/15 season will be concert performances of two of Richard Strauss’ operas: Daphne and Elektra in May.
+Marek Janowski and the orchestra continue to tour widely and will also tour Taiwan, South Korea and Japan with Frank Peter Zimmermann in the coming season.

 Marek Janowski stepped back from the opera scene in the 1990s in order to concentrate on the great German symphonic repertoire.
 He now enjoys an outstanding reputation amongst the premier orchestras of Europe and North America and is recognised for his ability to create orchestras of international standing as well as for his interpretation of the core German repertoire.